 Once I had everything I needed to get started, I took a morning and completely cleaned out and organized my garage.
 It’s only a single-car, so I needed to maximize my space so that I could both store appliances and still have room to work with them.
 I spent $4 on some L-brackets and used some scrap wood to make shelves that would keep everything easily accessible and also leave room to keep washers and dryers underneath.
 I’ve found that I can store around 11 appliances comfortably, and could probably get up to 15 or 16 if I needed to.
 Here is my workshop in it’s current state:

 While waiting for my supplies to come in from Amazon, I read through the entirety of course materials that Ryan has at ApplianceSchool.
-I went from knowing little more than how to clean a lint trap and press the “start” button, to knowing how to easily diagnose and fix nearly every common problem in just a couple of hours.
+I went from knowing little more than how to clean a lint trap and press the “start” button, to know how to easily diagnose and fix nearly every common problem in just a couple of hours.
 Ryan had videos going through just about every repair that you would need to do, and after watching them a couple of times, I felt confident enough to jump right in.
 The first dryer I bought was already working great and just needed a thorough cleaning.
 It sold a few days later for a profit of $120, and from then on I have been hooked.
 I can count on one hand the number of cell phone sales that netted me that kind of cash.
 After two weeks, my average profit per appliance sold has been $100.71.

-One thing that I’ve noticed that’s different about selling appliances on Craigslist than electronics, is there are far fewer number of “tire-kickers” that waste your time.
+One thing that I’ve noticed that’s different about selling appliances on Craigslist than electronics, is there is far fewer number of “tire-kickers” that waste your time.
 For example, when I was selling a Galaxy s4 when they first came out, I fielded probably 20 text conversations before someone actually stepped up to the plate and wanted to buy it.
 People were entertaining the idea of having the phone, but not actually willing or able to fork over the $500 cash for it.
 Some of this lack of window shopping is also due to me taking the advice that Ryan has for structuring ads.
 I learned how to make my ads really sound like I know the value of my product, and people have not tried to haggle with me or waste my time.